 Rotator Cuff Anatomy

 Rotator cuff is the group of tendons in the shoulder joint providing support and enabling wider range of motion.

 Major injury to these tendons may result in tear of these tendons and the condition is called as rotator cuff tear.
-It is one of the most common causes of shoulder pain in middle aged adults and older individuals.
+It is one of the most common causes of shoulder pain in middle-aged adults and older individuals.
 It may occur with repeated use of arm for overhead activities, while playing sports or during motor accidents.
-Rotator cuff tear causes severe pain, weakness of the arm, and crackling sensation on moving shoulder in certain positions.
-There may be stiffness, swelling, loss of movements, and tenderness in the front of the shoulder.
+Rotator cuff tear causes severe pain, weakness of the arm, and crackling sensation on moving the shoulder in certain positions.
+There may be stiffness, swelling, loss of movement, and tenderness in the front of the shoulder.

 Symptomatic relief may be obtained with conservative treatments – rest, shoulder sling, pain medications, steroidal injections and certain exercises.
 However, surgery is required to fix the tendon back to the shoulder bone.

 Surgery to repair the rotator cuff has traditionally been done through a large shoulder incision, about 6-10cm long, and the muscle over the rotator cuff was separated.
 Newer, advanced surgical techniques have been developed to minimize pain and recovery time.
 Arthroscopic rotator cuff repair is a minimally invasive surgery performed through tiny incisions, about 1 cm each, with an arthroscope.

 The arthroscope is a small fiber-optic viewing instrument made up of a tiny lens, light source and video camera.
 The surgical instruments used in arthroscopic surgery are very small (only 3 or 4 mm in diameter) but appear much larger when viewed through an arthroscope.